Remembering the Past, Investing in the Future: Family's Gift Creates Lasting Legacy

 Dr. George "Bucky" Best spent years working in internal medicine at OSF Saint Francis Medical Center.
 "He was there all the time," said Marty.
 "He never said no to anybody.
 He truly wanted to help."
 Over the years Dr. Best cared for countless patients, serving each with "the greatest care and love."

-Despite a hectic schedule, the doctor still made time for loved ones, sometimes in creative ways.
+Family First: Despite a hectic schedule, the doctor still made time for loved ones, sometimes in creative ways.
 "He'd take my brother and me on house calls all over the city," Marty smiled.
 "He even brought us into the hospital and had us practice reading EKG's."

 That passion for health care inspired other Best family members to pursue medical careers.
 "My brother, David, is now a cardiologist at OSF, and my daughter, Katy, works in the sleep lab," said Marty.
 "She is a polysomnographic technologist."